Welcome to Stories from Jewish History

 I think Jewish history is fascinating, not as an academic exercise or as trivial pursuit, but for what it tells us about where we’ve been and how it can impact where we’re going.
 Knowing about the lives and dreams and challenges of the thinkers who appear “on the daf” (in the many columns of commentary surrounding classical Jewish texts)—these things help us understand Torah, and our own place in history, better.

 I’ve written a bunch of academic prose, but the thing is, I think jargon is annoying and I’d rather write for everyone, not just the Ivory Tower and whoever can find a way behind the paywall.
-(This newsletter is, and will remain, completely free, though I may add on other offerings eventually.)
-That’s basically why I wound up leaving academia for the beit midrash, which you can read more about here.
+(The main newsletter is, and will remain, completely free, though I’ve added a subscription option—more on that below.)

 Whether you have tons of background or none, learn in kollel or in translation, I hope this newsletter will bring the Jewish past to life for you in a new way that enriches your understanding and learning.
 Also—